pmmachadov/visualizer/my-folder-explorer/readme.md

 Install ESLint to ensure the code follows best practices and style guidelines:

-Copy code
 npm install eslint --save-dev
 npx eslint --init

 2. HTML and CSS Setup

 Task 3: Create Basic HTML Structure
 Create an index.html file.
 Add the necessary HTML to handle file input and display the folder contents.

-Task 4: Styling with CSS
+# Task 4: Styling with CSS

-Create a styles.css file and style the folder display to be collapsible.
+# Create a styles.css file and style the folder display to be collapsible.
 This might involve basic CSS for visibility toggling.

 3. JavaScript Development
 Task 5: Create JavaScript File